 There are different types of vaginal cancer, and they were named after the cells in your vagina where the cancer is starting:

-· Sarcoma – this type of vaginal cancer that begins in your vaginal wall, which is made up of connective tissue and muscle tissue.
+- Sarcoma – this type of vaginal cancer begins in your vaginal wall, which is made up of connective tissue and muscle tissue.
 This type of vaginal cancer is extremely rare.
-There are two types of sarcoma; rhabdomyosarcoma, which is most common in children, and leiomyosarcoma which often occurs in women who are 50 years old.
+There are two types of sarcomas; rhabdomyosarcoma, which is most common in children, and leiomyosarcoma which often occurs in women who are 50 years old.

-Vaginal cancer will not always cause you symptoms until your doctor will notice the abnormal cells during your regular checkup.
-This is why getting a regular checkup is very important.
-If your go to your regular checkup, your doctor will be able to detect some changes even before your body alerts you that there is something wrong.
+Vaginal cancer will not always cause you symptoms until your doctor notices the abnormal cells during your regular checkup.
+This is why getting regular checkups is especially important.
+If you go to your regular checkup, your doctor will be able to detect some changes even before your body alerts you that there is something wrong.
 But when symptoms occur, they may include:

 You also have an increased risk of developing vaginal cancer if you:

 - Have unusual cells in your vagina called vaginal intraepithelial neoplasia

 You and your doctor will discuss the course of treatment best for your condition.